 - Distance from CBD – 31km (40 min drive)

-Finally in our list of the best Sydney beaches we are going to head south, past Botany, towards Royal National Park and into one of the top beach suburbs in New South Wales, Cronulla.
+Finally in our list of the best Sydney beaches we are going to head to the southern end, past Botany, towards Royal National Park and into one of the top beach suburbs in New South Wales, Cronulla.

-Cronulla Beach is spectacular, located on the Bate Bay coastline in South Sydney, but feeling like its own world altogether.
+Cronulla Beach is spectacular, located on the Bate Bay coastline in the southern end of Sydney, but feeling like its own world altogether.

 The word “Cronulla” means “place of pink seashell” in the local Gweagal Aboriginal language as you can find pink seashells all over the beaches.